 Mindfulness Based Stress Reduction (MBSR) is an evidence-based eight week course that teaches participants skills to reduce physical and emotional stress, and enhance day-to-day well-being.
 Created in the late 1970’s by Jon Kabat-Zinn, PhD, MBSR has been shown to be effective at helping participants with a wide variety of needs, goals and physical conditions reduce stress, pain, anxiety and other symptoms, and improve their quality of life.
 This course consists of eight two and a half hour weekly classes (Note: first class is 3 hours, and last class is 3.5 hours) and one day-long (7 hour) retreat on a weekend.

 This course is open to individuals 18 years of age or older.
-Learn more about our mindfulness program for teens.

 FAQs about Mindfulness Based Stress Reduction (MBSR)

 Click on the questions below to view answers to some frequently asked questions about the MBSR at MedStar Georgetown.